DioxusLabs/dioxus/docs/router/src/example/redirection-perfection.md

 # Redirection Perfection
 You're well on your way to becoming a routing master!

-In this chapter we will cover utilizing the ``Redirect`` component so you can take Rickrolling to the next level.
+In this chapter we will cover utilizing redirects so you can take Rickrolling to the next level.

-### What Is This Redirect Thing?
+## What Is This Redirect Thing?
 A redirect is very simple.
 When dioxus encounters a redirect while finding out what components to render, it will redirect the user to the target of the redirect.